Updated: May 26, 2025

 Weather in Lisbon

-While living in Lisbon, you will never get bored.
+While living in Lisbon, there always seems to be something to do.
 In Lisbon, you will experience various live events around the year.
 The events include art exhibitions, film and food festivals, concerts, and others.
 Some popular Lisbon live events are as follows:

-• New Year’s Concert: Like every big city in the world, Lisbon also welcomes the new year with grandeur.
-A grand concert is held on the evening of January 1 every year.
+• things to do in lisbon - nightlife New Year’s Concert: Like every big city in the world, Lisbon also welcomes the new year with grandeur.
+A grand concert is held on the evening of 1 January every year.

 • Lisbon Carnival: The month of February sees excited party-goers crowding the streets of Lisbon.